 As soon as I got the book a certain design came to mind.
 It was perfect for Titus and sooner than later I began work.
 It involved a new technique that I had found by accident.
 I did countless tests and tried the whole decoration more than once on blanks that were prepared exactly like Shakespeare.
 Things were going as planned and three months before the deadline I started binding the book itself.
 However, when it came to decorating the actual book everything was simply a disaster.
 The technique involved a treating of the cover’s entire surface so there was no room for corrections, I had to do it all over again.
 I had gained confidence through the numerous tests and practice I did over months so I bound the whole thing again.
 Once more though the decoration would fail, in a different way this time.
 I couldn’t get my head around it, I bound it a third time with a similar outcome.
 It was as if the damn thing didn’t want to be bound!
 By then I had become fixated and most importantly I was out of time.

 The book was bound once more.
 Now however it was a matter of a day or two to miss the deadline.
 I had no time to think and prepare something to my heart’s desire.
 I came up with a different binding, the one you see here.
 The leather is hand dyed dark grey goatskin sprinkled black to lightly imitate a type of tombstone marble.
 Romans made ancestral masks by producing molds from a person’s face.
 Using this as a base of reference and also taking elements from ancient theatrical masks I made a number of onlays that were hand painted and blind tooled.
 The onlays are thick on purpose to resemble a mask hanging from a mausoleum wall.
 Some of the masks represent basic characters of the story, if you’ve read the play you’ll probably be able to recognize one or two.
-The Latin words act as a tombstone inscription- “what drove the life of these people”- and were tooled using 22 carat gold.
+The Latin words act as a tombstone inscription of the driving forces behind the play’s characters and were tooled using 22 carat gold.
 The headbands are made from silk thread.